 Circulatory control.
-A spinal cord injury may cause circulatory problems ranging from low blood pressure when you rise (orthostatic hypotension) to swelling of your extremities.
-These circulation changes may also increase your risk of developing blood clots, such as deep vein thrombosis or a pulmonary embolus.
+A spinal cord injury can cause circulatory problems ranging from low blood pressure when you rise (orthostatic hypotension) to swelling of your extremities.
+These circulation changes can also increase your risk of developing blood clots, such as deep vein thrombosis or a pulmonary embolus.

-Another problem with circulatory control is a potentially life-threatening rise in blood pressure (autonomic hyperreflexia).
+Another problem with circulatory control is a potentially life-threatening rise in blood pressure (autonomic dysreflexia).
 Your rehabilitation team will teach you how to address these problems if they affect you.

 Respiratory system.
-Your injury may make it more difficult to breathe and cough if your abdominal and chest muscles are affected.
-These include the diaphragm and the muscles in your chest wall and abdomen.
+Your injury might make it more difficult to breathe and cough if your abdominal and chest muscles are affected.

-Your neurological level of injury will determine what kind of breathing problems you may have.
-If you have a cervical and thoracic spinal cord injury, you may have an increased risk of pneumonia or other lung problems.
+Your neurological level of injury will determine what kind of breathing problems you have.
+If you have a cervical and thoracic spinal cord injury, you might have an increased risk of pneumonia or other lung problems.
 Medications and therapy can help prevent and treat these problems.

 - Muscle tone.
-Some people with spinal cord injuries experience one of two types of muscle tone problems: uncontrolled tightening or motion in the muscles (spasticity) or soft and limp muscles lacking muscle tone (flaccidity).
+Some people with spinal cord injuries have one of two types of muscle tone problems: uncontrolled tightening or motion in the muscles (spasticity) or soft and limp muscles lacking muscle tone (flaccidity).

 Fitness and wellness.
 Weight loss and muscle atrophy are common soon after a spinal cord injury.
-Limited mobility may lead to a more sedentary lifestyle, placing you at risk of obesity, cardiovascular disease and diabetes.
+Limited mobility can lead to a more sedentary lifestyle, placing you at risk of obesity, cardiovascular disease and diabetes.

 A dietitian can help you eat a nutritious diet to sustain an adequate weight.
 Physical and occupational therapists can help you develop a fitness and exercise program.